Nynergy/Nynergy.github.io/_posts/prose/2020-05-17-Spectacle-of-Ritual.md

     “Number four?”

-Kali gave a Alex a coy smile and leaned forward slightly, like a schoolgirl telling a joke.
+Kali gave Alex a coy smile and leaned forward slightly, like a schoolgirl telling a joke.

     “The first three weren’t as big.”